thymeleaf/thymeleaf-docs/docs/tutorials/3.0/extendingthymeleaf.md

 We will use HTML5, Spring MVC and the SpringStandard dialect for our application, and we will be extending Thymeleaf by creating a `score` dialect that includes:

- * A `score:remarkforposition` attribute that outputs an internationalized text for the Remarks column in the table.
+ * A `score:remarkforposition` attribute that outputs internationalized text for the Remarks column in the table.
 This text should explain whether the team's position in the table qualifies it for the World Champions League, the Continental Play-Offs, or relegates it to the Regional League.